CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Introduction

 There is usually a delay from vulnerability disclosure (i.e., publicly posted on NVD and assigned a CVE ID) to developers updating their dependencies~\cite{kula2018developers,chinthanet2021lags}.
 This motivates automated approaches that speed up the work of security researchers.
-For curating vulnerabilities to update vulnerability databases, Chen et al. from Veracode, a well-known application security company that offers an SCA service, have proposed to automatically identify libraries from the vulnerability descriptions~\cite{chen2020automated}.
+For curating vulnerabilities to update vulnerability databases, Chen et al. from Veracode have proposed to automatically identify libraries from the vulnerability reports~\cite{chen2020automated}.
 The study has formulated the problem as an extreme multi-label classification (XML) problem~\cite{chen2020automated}.
 Characterized by the sparsity of the data and the large space of possible labels, XML problems are challenging for standard machine learning approaches.
-Recently, Haryono et al.~\cite{stefanus2022automated} found that the most effective XML approach for library identification is a deep learning-based XML approach, LightXML~\cite{jiang2021lightxml}.
+Recently, Haryono et al.~\cite{stefanus2022automated} found that the most effective XML approach for library identification is a deep learning-based approach, LightXML~\cite{jiang2021lightxml}.

 While XML techniques were shown to be effective in the experiments of prior studies~\cite{chen2020automated,stefanus2022automated}, we observe that there are practical concerns that need to be addressed.
 Every year, new libraries are included in the NVD.
 If an XML approach is trained strictly on data prior to the inclusion of the new library, it would not produce the correct labels as output.
 In other words, existing library identification approaches will fail to predict previously unseen libraries.